• Home

 “I think if the company was selling breakfast cereal, a lot of them would retire, but they’re making what they believe to be the single most important technology of all time,” Witt told Fortune in a recent interview, referring to Nvidia’s groundbreaking GPU chips that function as something like the oil wells of the AI boom.

 “They’re engineers,” Witt said of Nvidia CEO Jensen Huang, his friends, his investors, and his employees, all of whom he talked to for his deeply reported book.
 He described their attitude as one of “I can’t leave now … I just can’t not be working with this technology.
 It’s like a once-in-a-lifetime opportunity.”
-Acknowledging that Nvidia’s soaring valuation to a $4 trillion-plus market capitalization doesn’t hurt, Witt explained how “the rocket ship keeps going off,” both from a technological and financial standpoint.
+Acknowledging that Nvidia’s soaring valuation to a $4-trillion-plus market capitalization doesn’t hurt, Witt explained how “the rocket ship keeps going off,” both from a technological and financial standpoint.
 The thing is, he explained, “they’re a very generous employer, especially with employee stock purchasing programs.”

 Field of GPU dreams

 Nvidia’s journey was not an overnight success, according to Witt.
-The author described the company’s early development of GPUs for AI as a “Field of Dreams” scenario where they built technology “without any users, without any customers.”
-Seen through a lens of capitalism developing a new technology, Witt concluded that for “very long-dated technologies, the market will not work” without some kind of buffer to allow time for the tech to mature.
-“Jensen was a singular individual, and his stock price went down, or was stagnant, for 10 years while he was developing these platforms, for people to compute.
+The author described the company’s early development of GPUs for AI as a Field of Dreams scenario where it built technology “without any users, without any customers.”
+Seen through the lens of capitalism, developing a new technology, at least for “very long-dated technologies, the market will not work” without some kind of buffer to allow time for the tech to mature, Witt concluded: “Jensen was a singular individual, and his stock price went down, or was stagnant, for 10 years while he was developing these platforms, for people to compute.
 He was not rewarded for a long, long, long time for doing this.”

 Witt noted that he found similar dynamics in previous reporting, having written a book about MP3 file-sharing tech in 2015 (How Music Got Free).
 “That was also true of those guys,” he said, who likewise faced many years of development before it paid off.
 “If we were working in a corporation, I don’t think anyone would have had the patience.
 We needed almost a third base between academia and finance to sort of make this work.”
-Witt cited other examples such as neural nets and the state-sponsored TSMC, one of Nvidia’s closest rivals in the advanced semicondutors space.
+Witt cited other examples, such as neural nets and the state-sponsored TSMC, one of Nvidia’s closest rivals in the advanced semiconductor space.

 The bubble question

 Now that the market has caught up, questions of a financial bubble loom.
-Witt, who has worked for a hedge fund and said he approaches journalism with a shareholder’s mindset, admits the possibility of a crash if cash flows don’t eventually align with infrastructure spending.
-“So, so much is predicated on getting the timing of cash flows correct.
+Witt, who has worked for a hedge fund and said he approaches journalism with a shareholder’s mindset, admits the possibility of a crash if cash flows don’t eventually align with infrastructure spending: “So, so much is predicated on getting the timing of cash flows correct.
 And it may be the case that we throw all this money into building data centers and buying Nvidia chips, and that doesn’t pay off at the exact right time, and then everything crashes for a little while.
 That may be happening right now.”

 Yet Witt also drew a sharp distinction between financial bubbles and technological utility, saying that the now well-trod comparisons of AI to the internet and railroad booms may have some merit.
-But, echoing similar remarks from leaders such as JPMorgan CEO Jamie Dimon, Witt said of AI: “This stuff is real.”
-Witt predicted that breakthroughs from Nvidia, TSMC and others will lead fo a “spreading wave of robots and autonomy,” recalling Huang’s own prediction that in 10 years, anything that moves will be autonomous.
-“We’re moving into the world of AI,” Witt added, saying that in 10 years, “we will interact with AI as frequently as we interact with the internet for electricity.
+But echoing similar remarks from leaders such as JPMorgan CEO Jamie Dimon, Witt said of AI: “This stuff is real.”
+Witt predicted that breakthroughs from Nvidia, TSMC, and others will lead fo a “spreading wave of robots and autonomy,” recalling Huang’s own prediction that in 10 years, anything that moves will be autonomous.
+“We’re moving into the world of AI,” Witt added, saying that in 10 years, “we will interact with AI as frequently as we interact with the internet or electricity.
 And there’s a big scramble on to be the company that gets it in front of me.
 I think that explains all the investment.”

 The political dynamic

 Witt observed of the dynamic that “Trump likes to be close to Jensen because Jensen’s a winner.
 And Trump likes winners, and Jensen’s basically the biggest winner there is right now.”
-Huang also needs certain support from the federal government, Witt added, not just exemption from tariffs from Taiwan, but also selling certain chips to China.
+Huang also needs certain support from the federal government, Witt added, not just exemption from tariffs for Taiwan, but also in selling certain chips to China.
 “Maybe even most importantly, and maybe least discussed, he needs absolutely to secure an ongoing pipeline of H-1B visas for his best technical work,” Witt said, noting that one-third, if not more, of Nvidia’s employees are South Asians.
 “They’re extremely dedicated, they’re extremely bright, and it’s part of really what makes Nvidia work.”

 Ultimately, Nvidia’s soaring valuation is underpinned by a new geopolitical narrative.
 Witt argues that the U.S. is engineering a merger between Silicon Valley and the Pentagon, fueled by fears of an “AI gap” with China.
-“Just as in the old days,” Witt said, “you would talk about the fear of a missile gap with the Soviet Union, now it’s an AI gap with China.”
+“Just as in the old days,” Witt said, “you would talk about the fear of a missile gap with the Soviet Union.
+Now, it’s an AI gap with China.”
 And on that count, Witt added, Trump likes winners, “and he’s got a winner in AI.”

 Join us at the Fortune Workplace Innovation Summit May 19–20, 2026, in Atlanta.
 The next era of workplace innovation is here—and the old playbook is being rewritten.
 At this exclusive, high-energy event, the world’s most innovative leaders will convene to explore how AI, humanity, and strategy converge to redefine, again, the future of work.
 Register now.